thebatking/juliar/README.md

 ###### Official Website: http://juliar.elementfx.com or http://juliar.tk

 ##Welcome to *JULIAR *
 ###JULIAR is a brand new "web" language written in pure javascript.
-###It's simple that makes it easier for an artistic mind to design :)
+Its simplicity makes it easy for

 Why use *JULIAR * ?

 -Recursive -> Fast Computing

--Multi Threaded(coming soon) -> Even Faster Computing -Easy to Learn
+-Multi Threaded(coming soon) -> Even Faster Computing

+-Easy to Learn

--Simple to Use (Made for a mind of a designer and not a programmer) -Cross Platform
+-Simple to Use (Made for a mind of a designer and not a programmer)

+-Cross Platform

 -Professional

--Generate High Quality Website pages, Professional Articles, or Powerful Presentations -Very similar to LaTex but generates the output way faster.
+-Generate High Quality Website pages, Professional Articles, or Powerful Presentations

+-Very similar to LaTex but generates the output way faster.

 -Easily Integrates with the current website.

 -Interpreter INCLUDED!
 Makes it easier to test code on the fly or create computations.

 First Published: 4/12/2015
 Creator: Andrei Makhanov